bgriffen/oldwebsite/_posts/2012-08-10-gow-mathematicians.md

 layout: post
 title: "Graphs Of Wikipedia: Mathematicians"
 description: "Who influenced who in mathematics?"
-tags: [python, SPARQL, DBpedia, wikipedia, mathematics,mathematicians]
+tags: [gephi, graphs, wikipedia, viz, interactive, python]
 ---

 I've recently been digging around the topic of ***influences*** so I thought it would be interesting to examine a few subnetworks within the large network of everyone.
 This time I set my scopes on mathematicians.
 There is no primary reason why other than – I can.
 I’ve long been interested in the history of mathematics and so I wondered what a network of great mathematicians actually looked like?
 Could there be underlying structures between mathematicians who have influenced each other over history?
 This time I used Freebase which has an excellent query system which enables you to pull out information on pretty much anything you can think of.
 I focused on the influence node for this task.
 I set a few filters such as; everyone in the network has to have `Profession == Mathematician`.
 This removes a lot of fluff and creates a nice csv file which is usable within Gephi.
 As usual I had to do a bit of cleaning up in Microsoft Excel but in the end it turned out alright ([download](/assets/wikipedia/mathematicians.png)).